andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 └── dto/          ← Where's the business?
 ```

-**The Progressive Approach: Mirroring the Real World**
+### The Progressive Approach: Mirroring the Real World

 Instead of hiding the domain, our code structure must consistently mirror business concepts.
 The package structure is organized hierarchically, following the real-world domain.
 This design is governed by three fundamental rules outlined by [Robert Bräutigam](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/):

-**Rule 1: Packages must never depend on sub-packages.**
+**1. Packages must never depend on sub-packages.**
 The root package contains the most abstract concepts (interfaces).
 Since dependencies only point inward or upward, changes in sub-packages can never break or impact the parent.

-**Rule 2: Sub-packages should not introduce new concepts, just more details.**
+**2. Sub-packages should not introduce new concepts, just more details.**
 All capabilities are already declared at the parent level as interfaces.
 Sub-packages merely provide the concrete implementations or specializations.

-**Rule 3: Packages must reflect business concepts, not technical ones.**
+**3. Packages must reflect business concepts, not technical ones.**
 Always use the language of the domain — not that of a framework or an architectural pattern — in package names.
 Strictly avoid technical grouping.

-**The Result: A Storytelling Structure**
+### The Result: A Storytelling Structure

-Applying these rules alongside the Decorator Pattern transforms our folder structure into an executable blueprint of the business:
+Applying these three rules alongside the **Decorator Pattern** transforms our folder structure into an executable blueprint of the business:

 ```
 carrental/
 ├── application/